Teradata/covalent/src/platform/experimental/tab-select/README.md

   + Sets disabled state of the component.
 + disabledRipple?: boolean
   + Disables ripple effect on component.
++ stretchTabs?: boolean
+  + Makes the tabs stretch to fit the parent container.
 + color?: ThemePalette
   + Color of the tab group.
 + backgroundColor?: ThemePalette